 Author: Lorna May Brown is pursuing a Bachelor of Science in Integrative Animal Biology from the University of South Florida.
 Lorna was born in Spain and raised in England and is an avid traveler and a huge animal enthusiast.
 She looks forward to completing a Masters in the future, and hopes to pursue a fruitful career in wildlife conservation.

-The endangered Whooping Crane is one of the world’s rarest species, with only around 600 individuals, including one wild self-sustaining population (French et al., 2018).
+The endangered whooping crane is one of the world’s rarest species, with only around 600 individuals, including one wild self-sustaining population (French et al., 2018).
 Reintroduced populations have had limited success, largely due to low hatching success.
-One multi-year study demonstrates the role that some endemic species of black flies play in Whooping crane nest desertion.
-This work also illustrates how conservation approaches should evaluate trade-offs and utilize a decision-analysis framework to construct management strategies that incorporate the needs of all endemic species, rather than pining the value of one species above the other.
+One multi-year study demonstrates the role that some endemic species of black flies play in whooping crane nest desertion.
+This work also illustrates how conservation approaches should evaluate trade-offs and utilize a decision-analysis framework to construct management strategies that incorporate the needs of all endemic species, rather than pinning the value of one species above the other.

 Hurdle to successful reintroduction

-Originally occupying much of North America, the Whooping Crane (Grus americana) was listed as endangered in the 1970s in both the US and Canada.
+Originally occupying much of North America, the whooping crane (Grus americana) was listed as endangered in the 1970s in both the US and Canada.
 Over the past few decades, biologists have attempted to reintroduce self-sustaining populations with limited success.
 Among the reintroduced populations, the Eastern Migratory Population is one of the most successful.
-This population mostly inhabit areas east of the Necedah National Wildlife Refuge.
-However, this population has had low hatching success; with over 86% of the Eastern Migratory Population’s Whooping Crane nests failing (i.e. leading to egg mortality) between 2005-2010 (Urbanek et al., 2011).
+This population mostly inhabits areas east of the Necedah National Wildlife Refuge.
+However, this population has had low hatching success; with over 86% of the Eastern Migratory Population’s whooping crane nests failing (i.e. leading to egg mortality) between 2005-2010 (Urbanek et al., 2011).
 The reasons for this are unclear, but a team of biologists recently proposed that endemic populations of black flies in Wisconsin, such as S. annulus and S. johannseni, could swarm crane nests, which would drive the birds off nests during their incubation time.